 In addition to evaluating the overall quality and value of a source, it is also necessary to interrogate sources, or ask a series of questions about them.
 Reading historical sources presents challenges for historians because they are not always (or even usually) objective accounts of the past.
-In order to use the source effectively and account for its limitations, it is necessary to interrogate each source by asking and answering a series of questions.
+To use the source effectively and account for its limitations, it is necessary to interrogate each source by asking and answering a series of questions.
 As a starting point, for each source ask the "five W's":

-Who wrote the source?When was the source created?Why was the source created?Where was the source created?What does the source reveal about historical events?
+Who wrote the source?

+When was the source created?

+Why was the source created?

+Where was the source created?

+What does the source reveal about historical events?

-For most sources, deeper levels of interrogation are also necessary in order to make the most effective use of the source and ensure that your interpretation of it is not limited by simply accepting the source at face value.
+In some cases, it might not be possible to answer each of these questions.
+For example, some sources are written anonymously and the author remains unknown.
+In the case of manuscripts and similar documents, it can be difficult to date the sources precisely, or to know where they were produced.
+For most sources, deeper levels of interrogation are necessary to make the most effective use of the source and ensure that your interpretation of it is not limited by simply accepting the source at face value.